Gessy90/Project-1/readme.md

 ![hitting the snails](https://media.git.generalassemb.ly/user/17645/files/8dc9e600-158a-11e9-955c-1da9d306926c)

-5. If they both land on a tunnel they will be transported to the other end of the tunnel.
+5. If they land on a tunnel they will be transported to the other end of the tunnel.

 ![tunnel jump](https://media.git.generalassemb.ly/user/17645/files/0c725380-158a-11e9-8f51-8de3e9c470c0)